SageOx

 3. Your AI coworker references it

-The next time an AI coworker starts a session in this repo, the recording's content is part of its context.
+The next time an AI coworker starts a session, the recording's content is part of its context.
 It can reference the walkthrough's decisions, the architecture you drew on screen, or the bug reproduction steps you narrated.

 Before SageOx: "Why did we redesign the upload API?" → grep through Slack, find nothing, guess.